Newtown Creek Railroad Bridge

 Bridge Information

-The profibatility of the railraod startred to decline in the late 1940’s and early 1950’s.
+The profitability of the railroad started to decline in the late 1940’s and early 1950’s.
 Then, in August of 1955, Hurricane Diane devastated the Pocono Mountains region.
-The floods cut the tracks in 88 places, and destoyed over 60 miles of track.
-The railroad rebuilt the tracks, but suffered millions of dollars in damages and lost revenue, and would never fully recover.
-In January of 1959, the Knox Mine Disaster flooded mines along the Susquahanna River, which further cut into the railroads profit.
+The floods cut the tracks in 88 places and destroyed over 60 miles of track.
+The railroad rebuilt the tracks but suffered millions of dollars in damages and lost revenue and would never fully recover.
+In January of 1959, the Knox Mine Disaster flooded mines along the Susquehanna River, which further cut into the railroads profit.
 The Lackawanna mainline trackage between Binghampton and Buffalo (including this bridge) was abandoned in 1958.

 References